-\subsection{Bayesian Inference}
+\section{Bayesian Inference}

-As mentioned earlier, there are $N$ independently monitored components of a system whose parameters for voting behavior are unknown due to changing adversarial attack strategies and the imperfect monitoring mechanism.
+As mentioned in Section~\ref{sec-model}, there are $N$ independently monitored components of a system whose parameters for voting process are unknown due to changing adversarial attack strategies and the imperfect monitoring mechanism.
 Given this, we calculate the Bayesian belief associated with `not compromised'.
-Similarly, we will model Bayesian posterior belief for the other two cases as well viz. compromised and undecided.
+Similarly, we model the Bayesian posterior belief for the other two cases as well, viz., compromised and undecided.

 We use the observation counts from the sequential observations over time to calculate the posterior Bayesian estimate of each of the parameters.
-Our objective is to estimate and update the probability parameters in $X(\bar{\theta})$, viz. $\theta_{\alpha}$, $\theta_{\beta}$, and $\theta_{\mu}$ based on observation evidence $D(N)$ and prior information on the hypothesis parameter, $\bar{\theta}$, itself.
+Our objective is to estimate and update the probability parameters in $X(\bar{\theta})$, viz., $\theta_{\alpha}$, $\theta_{\beta}$, and $\theta_{\mu}$ based on the observation evidence $D(N)$ and prior information on the hypothesis parameter, $\bar{\theta}$.

-Since there is no information about $\bar{\theta}$ initially, we consider the prior parameters of $\bar{\theta}$ to be uniformly distributed.
+Since there is no initial information about $\bar{\theta}$, we consider the prior parameters of $\bar{\theta}$ to be uniformly distributed.
 Subsequent observations decide how these parameters are updated.
 Our first step is to calculate the Bayesian estimate of $\bar{\theta}$.

-First, we show the case of estimating belief that a `not compromised' occurs ($\theta_{\alpha}$).
+First, we show the case of estimating the posterior belief of a `not compromised' outcome ($\theta_{\alpha}$).
 Since in Bayesian inference, the assumption is that prior and posterior probability have the same distribution, we can formally define the probability parameters as:

-This assumption is due to the well known fact that a Dirichlet distribution acts as a conjugate prior to multinomial distributions~\cite{Sun}.
-Hence prior and posterior preserve the same form.
+This assumption is due to the well-known fact that a Dirichlet distribution acts as a conjugate prior to multinomial distributions~\cite{Sun}.
+Hence, prior and posterior preserve the same form.